OpenGVLab/LLaMA-Adapter/README.md

 ## Overview

 By inserting adapters into LLaMA's transformer, our method only introduces **1\~8M** learnable parameters, and turns a LLaMA into an instruction-following model within **25~50 minutes**.
 LLaMA-Adapter is plug-and-play due to a proposed Zero Attention mechanism, and can be simply extended to multi-modal input instructions.
 After fine-tuning, LLaMA-Adapter can generate high-quality instruction-following sentences, comparable to the fully fine-tuned [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) and [Alpaca-Lora](https://github.com/tloen/alpaca-lora).
-See examples below.

 <div align="center">